They made it to the top

+In support of Galvin’s Chance, London Hilton on Park Lane welcomed runners from the worlds of hospitality, sport, business and the general public to the Mayfair Park & Tower Race, held on Friday 31st May 2013.
 The Mayfair Park and Tower Race incorporates a 4.5 km sprint around the Serpentine Lake in Hyde Park followed by a gruelling tower run up the 475 stairs of London Hilton on Park Lane to Michelin-starred Galvin at Windows restaurant on the 28th floor.
-After rising to the challenge, the runners will have the chance to recover and re-hydrate with a champagne breakfast in the restaurant at the top of the 331 foot tall hotel.
+After rising to the challenge, the runners had the chance to recover and re-hydrate with a Pommery-sponsored champagne breakfast in the restaurant at the top of the 331 foot tall hotel.

-Thanks to the generosity of all our runners we raised more than £20,000 in 2012 for the Hilton in the Community Foundation's into-work programme, Galvin’s Chance.
+Thanks to the generosity of all our runners and sponsors we hope to raise more than £20,000 for the Hilton in the Community Foundation's into-work programme, Galvin’s Chance.
 Galvin’s Chance is an innovative into-work programme for young people aged 18-24 who may be ex-offenders or who are deemed disadvantaged, including those ‘at risk’ of gang culture.
 It offers young Londoners training, mentoring and a series of apprenticeships in some of London’s finest hotels and restaurants as part of a course to equip and support them into full-time employment.
 The project was initiated by Chris Galvin and Fred Sirieix at the Galvin at Windows restaurant, the finish point for the race.
 Galvin’s Chance is a charitable initiative of Hilton in the Community Foundation and is delivered in partnership with Hilton Worldwide, The Springboard Charity, London Probation, and various four and five-star hotels and fine-dining restaurants in London.